nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 **RUN KODI ON STARTUP**

-At this point you should see KODI as an installed program under "Audio and Sound" in the desktop.
+At this point you should see KODI as an installed program under "Sound & Video" in the desktop.
 If you want KODI to run on startup instead of booting up on the Desktop you can accomplish this by various ways.
 The way I did it was to create a launch script to run from the RPI3 startup script.
 Do the following:
-Open a terminal (Ctrl-Alt-T) and create a launch script by typing: "sudo nano /home/pi/.kodi/system/launch.sh" and hitting Enter.
+Open a terminal (Ctrl-Alt-T) and create a launch script by typing: _"sudo nano /home/pi/.kodi/system/launch.sh"_ and hitting Enter.
 Add the following 3 lines in the nano editor and save the file.<br>
-#!/bin/bash<br>
+<strong>#!/bin/bash<br>
 cd /etc/openvpn<br>
-/usr/bin/kodi-standalone<br><br>
+/usr/bin/kodi-standalone</strong><br>

-The last line above runs Kodi by calling the command "kodi-standalone", which you can call from a terminal also.<br>
+The last line above runs Kodi by calling the command "kodi-standalone", which you can also call from a terminal.<br>
-Open the RPI3 startup script by typing: "sudo nano /home/pi/.config/lxsession/LXDE-pi/autostart" and hitting Enter.
+Open the RPI3 startup script by typing: _"sudo nano /home/pi/.config/lxsession/LXDE-pi/autostart"_ and hitting Enter.
 Add the following line at the end of the script and save the file.<br>
 /home/pi/.kodi/system/launch.sh<br>
 This line will execute last and run the launch.sh script we created in the previous step which will launch Kodi.